Fresh Strawberry Pie with homemade pie crust and fresh seasonal berries brightened up with lemon juice is the perfect summer dessert recipe.

 - 1 T. butter

 Crush 1 pint of berries, add enough water to make 2 cups.
 Combined sugar and cornstarch, then add to strawberries.
-Cook in saucepan over medium heat until thickened.
+Cook in a saucepan over medium heat until thickened.
 Add lemon juice and butter.
 Cool.
-Add remaining pints of strawberries to sauce and place in a baked pie shell (you can leave the strawberries whole, but I prefer them chopped into bite size pieces).
-Serve with whipped cream.
+Add remaining pints of strawberries to sauce and place in a baked pie shell (you can leave the strawberries whole, but I prefer them chopped into bite-size pieces).
+Serve with whipped cream